 Q. Was it a tragedy for the Vietnamese people as well as for the Americans?

 You see, Johnson said three things.
 He made a speech, I think in Houston.
 He said we seek no wider war.
 That was point one.
 That was the guiding statement.
 He was trying to tell the Chinese and the Russians to stay out of it, so to speak.
-For that reason, for instance, we were never allowed to bomb the Phu Kin air field (near Haiphong) so the North Vietnamese weren't stupid.
+For that reason, for instance, we were never allowed to bomb the Phu Kin air field outside Hanoi and so the North Vietnamese weren't stupid.
 They put all their MIG 23s in there.
 We could only attack them when they got the wheels up, after they took off.
 Of course on top of that the Chinese trawlers were hauling supplies like mad down to the Viet Cong.
 They'd steam right through our fleet.
 We weren't allowed to touch them.
 We knew what they were doing.
-All we could do was --
+All we could do was sit and watch them.

 Then the final thing he said we were not going to invade North Vietnam.
 And North Vietnam was the only nation that was ever allowed to deploy every operational division they had outside their country, because they knew they weren't going to get invaded.

-Q. The whole thing was painted from the beginning by the Tonkin Gulf incident.
+Q. The whole thing was tainted from the beginning by the Tonkin Gulf incident.
 That's a hell of a way to go into a fight.
 Were you disappointed with the way the President focused in on that rather than something else.
 The second incident.
 The whole thing has been called into question.
-Admiral Sharp was not quite clear as to the second incident and I don't think to this day he is quite clear on it.
+Admiral U. S. Grant Sharp was not quite clear as to the second incident and I don't think to this day he is quite clear on it.

 Well, that doesn't make any difference.